Workforce Wellbeing Package

 As the Government’s lead agency, the Ministry of Health has an extensive range of specific COVID-19 information and tools to support wellbeing and hauora.
 Accessed through their website, this includes links and details of support organisations, self-help tools and resources, as well as advice for at-risk groups.

 As the responsibility to offer services such as Employee Assistance Counselling Programmes (EACP) is with employers (ECE providers, schools and kura), EAP’s provision is intended to provide short-term supplementary services targeted to any regional workforce that faces a COVID-19 resurgence.

-There is particular support through group workshops on wellbeing topics that may have arisen from Alert Level 3 conditions.
+The services available will offer focus on wellbeing topics that may have arisen from experiencing Alert Level 3 conditions.

 It will offer a comprehensive range of resources including advice, information and support including education sector specific content, and opportunities for peer to peer support.

 Your local Ministry office should be your first point of contact if you have questions or if you would like more information.

 Last reviewed: Has this been useful?
 Give us your feedback